 Sometimes students share information with us about their demographics, which may help put their application experience into a bit more perspective.

-This student identifies as a white woman and went to a comprehensive school that doesn’t regularly send students to study medicine.
+This student identifies as a White man, and they attended a comprehensive school in the UK that doesn’t regularly send pupils to study medicine.
 They received free school meals.

 In-person panel interview with group task

 – The UCATs are very similar to online IQ tests, especially the abstract reasoning questions, and so they can be a decent place to find some extra practice questions.